 Recently, two innovative parallel-vector architectures have become available to the supercomputing community: the Japanese Earth Simulator (ES) and the Cray X1.
 In order to quantify what these modern vector capabilities entail for the scientists that rely on modeling and simulation, it is critical to evaluate this architectural approach in the context of demanding computational algorithms.
-A number of previous studies [7, 10, 18, 21, 20] have examined parallel vector performance for scientific codes; however, few direct comparisons of large-scale applications are currently available.
-In this work, we compare the vector-based ES and X1 architectures with three state-of-the-art superscalar systems: the IBM Power3, Power4, and the SGI Altix.
-Our research team was the first international group to conduct a performance evaluation study at the Earth Simulator Center; remote ES access in not available.
+A number of previous studies [6, 9, 16, 20, 19] have examined parallel vector performance for scientific codes; however, few direct comparisons of large-scale applications are currently available.
+In this work, we compare the vector-based ES and X1 architectures with three stateof-the-art superscalar systems: the IBM Power3, Power4, and the SGI Altix.
+Our research team was the first international group to conduct a performance evaluation study at the Earth Simulator Center [18]; remote ES access in not available.
 We examine four diverse scientific applications with potential to operate at ultrascale, from plasma physics (LBMHD), material science (PARATEC), astrophysics (Cactus), and magnetic fusion (GTC).
 Results demonstrate that the vector systems achieve excellent performance on our application suite - the highest of any platform tested to date.
 However, the low ratio between scalar and vector performance make the evaluated vector systems particularly sensitive to unvectorized code segments - pointing out an additional dimension for 'architectural balance' where vector systems are concerned.
-Additionally, vectorization of a particle-in-cell code high-
+Additionally, vectorization of a particle-in-cell code highlights the potential difficulty of expressing irregularly structured algorithms as data-parallel programs.
+Overall, the ES sustains a significantly higher fraction of peak than the X1, and often outperforms it in absolute terms.
+Results also indicate that the Altix system is a promising computational platform.